Possible, New Support of my Explanation

 Response:

-is my hypothesis that increased testosterone may trigger breast cancer
+hypothesis that increased testosterone may trigger breast cancer (International

-"increased glucose and insulin concentrations are associated with
+glucose and insulin concentrations are associated with increased free testosterone

-suggest the findings of Tavani, et al., may be explained by increased
+the findings of Tavani, et al., may be explained by increased testosterone in

-testosterone in the subjects and that increased testosterone may trigger breast
+the subjects and that increased testosterone may trigger breast cancer

 Arch Intern Med.
 2006;166:1483-1489.